ldynia/archcolider/3.ViewsAndPerspectives/DeploymentView.md

 Read the full document [here](infrastructure/InfrastructureAndNetworking.md).

 ### Scaling and balancing
-To be as performant and cost effective as possible we have adopted a strategy where we don't scale up but scale out.
+To be as performant and cost-effective as possible we have adopted a strategy where we don't scale up but scale-out.
 An example of scaling up would be upgrading a server to better (virtual) hardware so the workload can be handled.
-In a scale out scenario the heavy workload would be handled by multiple instances of the server.
+In a scale-out scenario, the heavy workload would be handled by multiple instances of the server.

 ![Figure 1: Scaling strategies](/img/scaling-strategies.png)